hzoo/box.henryzoo.com/readme.md

   - simulate mousemove/mousedown as creating inputs? one could have the code itself as series of boxes
 - how to handle function composition, naming, scope, variables?
 - maybe each return statement is it's own output location?
 Or if nothing is returned, return the value to another location.
+- drag to clone, can edit all same name

 ## todo